tramitit/guides/en/austria/vehicle_re-registration.md

 categories:
 - Austria
 date: '2024-06-07'
-description: Learn about vehicle re-registration in Austria for residents and imports from EU countries.
-Find out the process, required documents, and provider details here.
+description: Learn the complete process and required documents for re-registering your vehicle in Austria, whether you're moving within the country or importing from the EU.
 draft: false
-meta_title: 'Austria Vehicle Re-registration: Process, Documents & Providers'
+meta_title: 'Guide to Vehicle Re-Registration in Austria: Procedure & Docs'
-title: 'Austria Vehicle Re-registration: Process, Documents & Providers'
+title: 'Guide to Vehicle Re-Registration in Austria: Procedure & Docs'
 translationKey: austria-vehicle_re-registration
 ---

 ## Description
 ### What is it?